Types of Team Building Every Company Must Explore

 An activity-based type of team-building exercise gives your employees a break from the daily usual work routine.
 It helps the team to step out of their comfort zone.
 Here, the team members indulge in various mental or physical activities carried out both indoors and outdoors.

-Organizing team lunches and outings enhance communication amongst team members.
+Organizing team lunches and company outings enhance communication amongst team members.
 It connects them personally and discovers hidden traits.
 Outdoor activities need the teams to step out of the office, which is not feasible at all times.
 Indoor team-building games such as a Foosball tournament or a scavenger hunt are an excellent mood booster too!

 2. Communication-based Team-building Technique

 The key to any social networking is communication.

 Perfect for a new team with all new members, a communication-based team-building approach can be a great ice breaker.
 These types of group-building activities for the workplace allow the team to get to know their colleagues a little better and share a personal bond.
 It can help break communication barriers, improve interpersonal skills and build trust among the employees.

 There are various communication-based activities online that your organization can adopt irrespective of your team’s size.
 Some of them are:

 The barter puzzle: Divide the members into smaller groups.
 Each group will be given a jigsaw puzzle with some missing pieces.
 The members will have to find the missing parts by negotiating with the other teams.

 Truths and lies: Every team member will write down two truths and a lie about themselves on a piece of paper.
 The rest of the team will have to identify the lie among the three.
 It is a great way to get to know the team members better.

 3. Skills-based Team-building Technique